devcrack/custom-order-status-exercise/README.md

 To run the application, use the ```flask``` command or ```python -m flask``` OR **```flask run```**

-Once you have running the applicattion use this endpoint: for execute the solution of the exercise:
+Once you have running the applicattion use this endpoint for execute the solution of the exercise:

 {host}/custom-order-status/